 As members of the #PaperlessMovement community, we know that going paperless is the first step toward helping to improve our environment.

-As more of us move from using paper to using electronic devices, the use of trees for paper will drop, and the demand for clean energy to fuel our devices will rise.
+As more of us move from using paper to using electronic devices, the use of trees for the paper will drop, and the demand for clean energy to fuel our devices will rise.
 This is our vision.

 Using a bullet journal is a great way to get organized and improve your daily life.
 Having a digital bullet journal takes journaling to the next level.